ludus-leonis/FreeBeeGee/docs/datamodel.md

 : An optional background color/style for this *asset*.
 Will be visible as placeholder during image loading, and shine thrugh in transparent areas of the asset (if the image format supports alpha).
 Can be set to `transparent`, a number (the color set by the user for a *piece* in the edit dialog) or a six-digit HTML hex color (e.g. `bf40bf`, without a hash).
 If missing, it defaults to `0`.

 `texture`
 : An optional texture for the *asset*.
 If present, an additional shade/texture will be applied on top of the media image to give it a rougher look.
-Can be `none`, `paper` or `wood`.
+Can be `paper` or `wood`.

 ### Base images